Short second moment bound and Subconvexity for GL(3) $L$-functions: Introduction and statement of result

 The $t$-aspect subconvexity problem for degree three $L$-functions remained an important open problem for a long time, till the breakthrough work of Li \cite{Li1}, where she adopted the method of Conrey and Iwaniec \cite{Conrey-Iwaniec} to establish subconvex bound for symmetric square (self-dual) $L$-functions

 Since non-negativity of central $L$-values play a crucial role in the Conrey-Iwaniec approach, it seems that Li's method can not be extended beyond self-dual forms.
 However the bound has been improved substantially.
 First McKee, Sun and Ye \cite{McKee-Sun-Ye} established the exponent $2/3$, using the techniques of Li, but applying finer tools to deal with the exponential integrals.
 This was further improved by Nunes \cite{Nunes2017} to $5/8$, which doubles the initial saving given by Li.
-A recent preprint of Lin, Nunes and Qi \cite{Lin-Nunes-Qi-arxiv} establish the much stronger exponent $3/5$, which is most likely the limit of the method in this set-up, but still falls short of the Weyl exponent $1/2$.
-Hybrid bounds have been obtain by Young \cite{Young-second-moment} and Khan-Young \cite{khan_young_2021} by estimating the second moment of $\rm GL_3\times GL_2$ $L$-functions.
+Qi \cite{Qi20} extended the result to arbitrary number fields with the same exponent of $5/8$.
+A recent preprint of Lin, Nunes and Qi \cite{Lin-Nunes-Qi-arxiv} establishes the much stronger exponent $3/5$ over the rationals, which is most likely the limit of the method in this set-up, but still falls short of the Weyl exponent $1/2$.
+Hybrid bounds have been obtained by Young \cite{Young-second-moment} and Khan-Young \cite{khan_young_2021} by estimating the second moment of $\rm GL_3\times GL_2$ $L$-functions.
 In the case of general non self-dual degree three $L$-functions $L(s,\pi)$, the first subconvex bound was established by the third author \cite{Mun3} using the delta method -

-This was improved by the first author \cite{Agg-IJNT}, who established the exponent $27/40$ by applying delta method with more careful analysis of integral transforms.
-His exponent is the limit of the delta method recipe in this context. \\
+This was improved by the first author \cite{Agg-IJNT}, who established the exponent $27/40$ by applying delta method with more careful analysis of the integral transforms.
+His exponent is the limit of the delta method recipe in this context.
+There has been progress in proving $t$-aspect subconvexity bound for Rankin--Selberg convolutions of $\rm GL(2)$ and $\rm GL(3)$ $L$-functions.
+The third author \cite{Mun-JEMS2022} used a delta method to prove a subconvexity bound for $\rm GL(3)\times GL(2)$ $L$-functions.
+Recently, Blomer--Jana--Nelson \cite{Blomer-Jana-Nelson} proved a $t$-aspect Weyl-type bound for $\rm GL(2)\times GL(2)$ $L$-functions by modifying the ideas of Bernstein--Reznikov \cite{Bernstein-Reznikov} and using Kuznetsov trace formula. \\

 In a recent pre-print, Nelson \cite{Nelson21} has announced a solution of the $t$-aspect subconvexity problem for standard $L$-functions, regardless of its degree.
 This breakthrough work is based on period approach introduced in earlier landmark papers of Bernstein-Reznikov \cite{Bernstein-Reznikov} and Michel-Venkatesh \cite{Michel-Venkatesh}.
 For low degree $L$-functions, Nelson's bound is worse than what is already known.
 It is however understood that the method has the potential to produce strong bounds even in the case of low degrees.\\